Here is a quick summary of a number of the key ideas in this piece:

 a limited degree.
 To look at some of the reasons for this, here is one more

-list.
-Many people can’t be helped by this approach because:
+list of reasons many people can’t be helped by this approach:

 * Whatever is wrong with their brain and body, it isn’t something that is